MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-plugin-wsl.md

 ## Installation validation checklist

-- After update or installation, wait for at least 5 minutes for the plug-in to fully initialize and write log output.
+1. After update or installation, wait for at least five minutes for the plug-in to fully initialize and write log output.

-- Open a terminal/command prompt instance (Start, run “cmd” or on Windows 11, right-click the start button and select Terminal)
+2. Open a terminal/command prompt instance.
+(On Windows 11, go to **Start** > **Command Prompt**.
+Or, right-click the start button and then select **Terminal**.)

-- Run the command: cd “C:\Program Files\Microsoft Defender for Endpoint plug-in for WSL\tools”
+3. Run the command: `cd “C:\Program Files\Microsoft Defender for Endpoint plug-in for WSL\tools”`.

-- Run .\health_check.exe
+4. RUn the command `.\health_check.exe`.

-- You are able to see the details of Defender and WSL and ensure that they match the same.
+5. Review the details of Defender and WSL and make sure they match.

-  - Defender Plug-in Version- 0.23.906.5
+   - Defender Plug-in Version: `0.23.906.5`
-  - WSL Version >= 1.3.15
+   - WSL Version `1.3.15` or later
-  - WSL Defender Version – 701.00000.1411
+   - WSL Defender Version: `701.00000.1411`
-  - WSL Defender Health – Healthy
+   - WSL Defender Health: `Healthy`

 ## Setting a proxy for Defender running in WSL

-This set of instructions help you configure proxy connectivity for MDE plug-in.
-If your enterprise uses a proxy to provide connectivity to MDE running on the Windows host, read on to find out if you need to configure it for the plug-in.
+Use these instructions to configure proxy connectivity for the Defender for Endpoint plug-in.
+If your enterprise uses a proxy to provide connectivity to Defender for Endpoint running on the Windows host, continue reading to determine whether you need to configure it for the plug-in.

 Reuse Microsoft Defender for Endpoint static proxy setting (TelemetryProxyServer)